OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/lambda-to-append-index.md

 AWS Console for Lambda.
 Click the ***Create function*** button.
 Use the ***Author from Scratch*** approach and define a function as follows.

-* the function name is `appendIndexToUrlFolder2` to different from previous function attempt
+* The function name is `CloudFrontUrlHandler_SPA_TopLevelWithVersions` to keep it as verbose as possible so its functionality can be determined at a glance.
-* Node.js.12.x is used because that is the latest available
+* Node.js.16.x is used because that is the latest available.
 * An existing execution role is used (the same as used for another example).

 **<p style="text-align: center;">